 DAS LEI is exposed to market risk as a consequence of fluctuations in values or returns on assets, liabilities and financial instruments which are influenced by one or more external factors.
 These include changes and volatility in interest rates, equity prices, credit spreads, inflation expectations and currency exchange rates.
-See Market Risk mitigations sections for below DAS LEI manage these risks.
+See market risk mitigations sections below for how DAS LEI manages these risks.

-The market risk profile for DAS LEI has changed very little year-on-year and reflects DAS UK's "cautious" market risk appetite, investing mainly in high-rated government and corporate bonds.
-DAS LEI's market risk policy was reviewed and updated in 2018 to promote the maintenance of a robust approach to the mitigation of market risk going forward in line with appetite.
+There were no material changes to the measures used to assess the risk exposure or the material risks over the reporting period.
+The market risk profile for DAS LEI has changed very little year-on-year and reflects DAS UK's market risk appetite, investing mainly in high-rated government and corporate bonds.